ppctv/learngit/readme.txt

-git is a version control
-git is free software
+git is a distributed version control git is free software